JBlitzar/Text2Image/NOTES.md

 if I can get it to overfit, that proves that it can learn, maybe just train it for longer If it can't overfit, something has gone wrong.
 Wow fun

+Sep 29: This project is mostly over.
+If I get more motivation, I might revive it.
+I managed to get it up and running on HF spaces! https://huggingface.co/spaces/jblitzar/text-to-image